Frankie Sinatra

 "Frankie Sinatra" is a song by Australian electronic music group the Avalanches.
 It was released as a digital download on 2 June 2016, acting as the lead single from their second studio album, Wildflower (2016).
 The song, which features guest appearances from rappers Danny Brown and MF Doom, was the first piece of new material by the group in 16 years.

 Production

 "Frankie Sinatra" is one of the oldest produced tracks on Wildflower.
-The track was built from a calypso record called Bobby Sox Idol by Wilmoth Houdini that Robbie Chater would play at a club night in Melbourne called "Brains".
+The track was built from a calypso record called "Bobby Sox Idol" by Wilmoth Houdini that Robbie Chater would play at a nightclub in Melbourne called "Brains".
 Although both Chater and Tony Di Blasi found the calypso track "strangely repetitive and annoying" at first, they soon grew a liking to it.

 Composition

 "Frankie Sinatra" features rap verses from rappers Danny Brown and MF Doom.
 Regarding the reason why the Avalanches chose to work with Danny Brown on the song, in an interview with Zane Lowe on Beats 1, they stated: "We wanted to make this record still sound like us but to be a bit more loose and rock and roll.
 The initial plan was to make a crazy loose rock record, but with samples.
 Danny’s voice is almost like a punk rock voice sometimes, so we thought it’d be perfect."
 The song contains certain elements of electro swing with an overarching foundation in calypso music, a type of Afro-Caribbean music.
 It features a sample of the song "Bobby Sox Idol" by calypso artist Wilmoth Houdini.
 It also includes the melody of Percy Faith and His Orchestra's "My Favorite Things".